“That’s the purity of nature. It may be harsh in its honesty, but it never lies to you.” – The Wild Truth

 In The Wild Truth, Carine tells the story of her childhood and what it was like to grow up with two abusive parents; she gives the background that Into the Wild fans have been missing all these years.
 She also shares the plausible reasons Chris abandoned his upper-middle-class family, to begin with.

 In her book, Carine shares her life memories in a suburb of Washington, DC.
 The church-going family looked pretty perfect on the outside: two smart kids, a highly intelligent father, and a loyal and devoted mother.
 However, no one knew that Carine and Chris were the product of an affair between a married man with a family and his younger assistant.
 For a long time, even Chris and Carine didn’t understand why a few of their half-siblings from Walt’s former marriage were their age or younger.

 Walt and Billie McCandless presented themselves as a perfect partnership with a successful business and a loving family; they didn’t share their verbally and physically abusive ways with anyone outside of the home.
 Their choices and continuously narcissistic behavior became the foundation for the life choices of both Chris and Carine McCandless as they grow up and choose their own paths.

-Aside from the fact that I felt the book was a little biased, Carine’s story is one that many readers will easily identify with.
-Carine has endured numerous personal tragedies and she still seems to move forward, optimistic about the future and keeping those she considers her family close.
+Aside from the fact that I felt the book was a little biased, Carine’s story is one that many readers will quickly identify with.
+Carine has endured numerous personal tragedies, and she still seems to move forward, optimistic about the future and keeping those she considers her family close.
 She is a woman who has been knocked down and continues to get up time and time again, only to become stronger and more independent as a result.